Our Team

 Educational Video and Content Producer, JTSN

-Ariel Ritchin is the Senior Producer for the Dart Center for Journalism & Trauma, a project of Columbia University Graduate School of Journalism encouraging innovative reporting on violence, conflict and tragedy worldwide.
+Ariel Ritchin is the Senior Producer for the Global Center for Journalism & Trauma, encouraging innovative reporting on violence, conflict and tragedy worldwide.
 He directs and oversees all editorial content and leads strategic and digital initiatives, while managing specialized programs, workshops and trainings for reporters all over the world.
-Ariel is a multimedia journalist whose audio and video work has appeared on Life of the Law, NBC News and PBS Newshour, among others.
+Ariel is also a multimedia journalist and documentary filmmaker whose audio and video work has appeared on Life of the Law, NBC News and PBS Newshour, among others.
 He has previously worked in the multimedia department at the ACLU and as a video editor for Lucky Tiger Productions.
-He is a Humanity in Action Senior Fellow and a Posse Foundation Scholar.
-Ariel holds an M.S. from Columbia University’s Graduate School of Journalism and a B.A. from Middlebury College.
+He is a Logan Nonfiction Fellow, a Humanity in Action Senior Fellow and a Posse Foundation Scholar.
+Ariel holds an M.S. from Columbia University's Graduate School of Journalism and a B.A. from Middlebury College.